-“A little as Le Parc, but with a colder tone, Optical Race is not that bad and it’s mostly structured on short melodious, rhythmical and melancholic tracks which are tied around the same musical link”
+“A little like Le Parc, but with a colder tone, Optical Race is not that bad”

 1 Marakesh 8:17 2 Atlas Eyes 4:04 3 Mothers of Rain 5:13 4 Twin Soul Tribe 4:28 5 Optical Race 3:13 6 Cat Scan 5:35 7 Sun Gate 4:44 8 Turning Off the Wheel 6:11 9 The Midnight Trail 6:54 10 Ghazal (Love Song) 5:00 CD Private Music 2042-2-P